builttoroam/device_calendar/README.md

 event.start = TZDateTime.from(oldDateTime, _currentLocation);
 ```

+### Editing single instances of recurring events

+To edit a single instance of the recurring event on Android, set the `originalInstanceTime`
+field of an `Event`.
+If an original event is recognized as recurring an exception is be created or updated.
+Otherwise the entire event is created or updated.

 For other use cases, feedback or future developments on the feature, feel free to open a discussion on GitHub.